-NOTICE TO BIDDERS – SUBSECTION 635.03(a).
-Subsection 635.03(a) is hereby modified by being deleted it in its entirety and replaced with the following:

-The first payment of 50% of the lump sum price for Mobilization/Demobilization, or 10% of the adjusted Contract price, whichever is less, will be made within 30 days after execution of the Contract.

 NOTICE TO BIDDERS – PROHIBITION OF RUSSIAN GOODS.
 The Contractor is hereby notified that, pursuant to Vermont Executive Order No. 02-22, dated March 3rd, 2022, the purchase of Russian-sourced goods and goods produced by Russian entities (defined as institutions or companies that are headquartered in Russia or have their principal place of business in Russia) is prohibited.
 The awarded Contractor must fill out and sign the Executive Order 02-22 Vendor Certification as part of Contract awarding process.